MattRoger/workingClicky/README.md

 Complete :checkered_flag:

 ## How to use?
-Each round the user has to click on a tile without clicking on a previously clicked tile
+Each round the user has to click on a tile without clicking on a previously clicked tile.

+## Tech/framework used
+* React.js
+* Styled Components

+## Features
+Artwork by Matt Roger

 ## Code style